 And here is a terrific review published April 10 from Joel Connelly of the Seattle Post-Intelligencer:

 How fun to open the New York Times Book Review March 17 and find these nice words for Witness Tree:

 Still glowing from the launch April 11 in Seattle at our beautiful downtown public library, co-presented by the Elisabeth C. Miller Library of the University of Washington Botanic Gardens and the School of Environmental and Forest Sciences at the College of the Environment at the University of Washington.

-Then soon it will be time to head east to launch Witness Tree at the Harvard Forest May 2 and the Arnold Arboretum on May 5.
+Back east, I launched Witness Tree at the Harvard Forest May 2 and the Arnold Arboretum on May 5.
+Glorious events, both!